LCC-CIT/CS296N-CourseMaterials/Labs/Lab01-Validation/Lab1Instructions-Validation.md

 For all three types of web sites, add validation using data annotations to your models.
 Use validation that makes sense for the properties you choose to validate.

 -   Create a new branch named *Lab1* based on your main branch.
 -   Add validation to at least three properties from any of your models.
+    These should not be just like the models in the book or in my class example.
 -   Use at least three different validation attributes.
 -   At least one property should have more than one validation attribute.